CurriculumAssociates/createjs-accessibility/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Getting Help

+For assitance please send an email to opensource@cainc.com.